david-cattermole/cameraInferno-maya/README.md

 # Known Issues

-- This is a Maya plug-in only, no configuration or friendly user-interface is provided; only the Maya Attribute Editor.
+- This is friendly user-interface is provided; only the Maya Attribute Editor.
-- The mask screen space depth cannot be changed, it is currently hard-coded to 1.0 units from camera.
-  - To workaround this issue, you may scale the node under the camera to allow moving the physical mask closer than 1.0 unit from the camera.
+  - Please use the Maya Attribute Editor 'presets' to get started.
 - Maya versions below 2017 are not supported.
 - Performance is not optimised.
 - The use of the Maya camera's "Lens Squeeze Ratio" attribute may produce unexpected results of the film gate or film mask.
+- Using _Camera Inferno_ with Maya 2019 with Background Caching enabled may
+  cause issues, if this happens please disable Background caching to use the plug-in.

 # Planned Features